arvados/arvados/doc/development/Prerequisites.md

     What next? install deps

 Accept that command.
-It will install the rest of the dependencies to run a test cluster, then report:
+It will install the rest of the dependencies that are necessary for running a test cluster, then report:

     All test suites passed.

+At this stage, this message simply means that the "install deps" command has succeeded.

 Now we can run a test suite.
-The controller tests are good because they interact with a test cluster but not much else.
+The controller tests are a good first example, because they interact with a test cluster but not much else.
 At the `What next?` prompt, enter `test lib/controller`, and you'll see the test cluster start:

     What next? test lib/controller
     Starting API, controller, keepproxy, keep-web, ws, and nginx ssl proxy...